3621 AR BREUKELEN UT

 A canal cruise is a great way to get acquainted with the city.
 During your trip, you can also jot down a few places that you might want to visit later.
-A few of the most notable canal cruise operators include Lovers, Canal and Holland International.
+A few of the most notable canal cruise operators include Lovers and Stromma.

 Stop and smell the flowers

 Take a stroll through one of Amsterdam’s gardens or parks.
 If you’re visiting in autumn or winter, the tropical greenhouses at Hortus Botanicus offer a warm retreat.
 And the floating flower market provides great photo ops any time of year.